admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * SMC / Add Prop / does not focus new Prop -- open, frustrated :-(
 * CDs / Add CD / does not focus new CD!! (but has a unique id...) -- same issue :-(
-* Entity / add specificAssetId .. does not work
-* when Find/ Replace: before invoke "Replace all", "Start" needs to be invoked!
 * serialization of plugin options does not work with Stringify(): "Type" is 20 instead of "GlobalReference"
 * Ctrl-V does not work in modal dialogues ..
+(Blazor only?)
+  -> not sop easy to provoke .. test again ..
 * Copy "single/ recursive" for Submodels is not great

 * Entity is realized like a Collection, a List or a Submodel , however the attribute is called “statement” in contrast to “value”.
 This is a little bit confusing.
   Should we add at least some note “add statement as” .. ???????

 ## Done (w.r.t. recently V3.0)